On importance sampling and independent Metropolis-Hastings with an unbounded weight function: Bias removal for self-normalized importance sampling

 \subsection{The asymptotic price of bias removal}

-We consider the price of debiasing self-normalized importance sampling in terms of inefficiency, here defined by the mean squared error multiplied by the average cost \citep[see e.g.][]{glynn1992asymptotic}.
+We consider the price of debiasing self-normalized importance sampling using Coupling-UIS in terms of inefficiency, defined by the mean squared error multiplied by the average cost \citep[see e.g.][]{glynn1992asymptotic}.
 We start by comparing the mean squared errors of unbiased and regular IS.
-From \eqref{eq:usnis:errordecomp}, we take the square and use Cauchy--Schwarz to obtain
+From \eqref{eq:usnis:errordecomp}, squaring and using Cauchy--Schwarz, we obtain

-with $\text{BC} =\sum_{t=1}^{\tau - 1} \{\hat{F}(\mathbf{x}_t) - \hat{F}(\mathbf{y}_{t-1})\}$.
+with $\text{BC} =\sum_{t=1}^{\tau - 1} \{\FN(\bfx_t) - \FN(\bfy_{t-1})\}$.

-The mean squared error (MSE) of IS, which is the term $\mathbb{E}[(\hat{F}(\mathbf{x}_0) - \pi(f) )^2]$, is of order $N^{-1}$ under conditions stated in Theorem~\ref{thm: snis unbounded convergence}.
-If we can bound $ \mathbb{E}[\text{BC}^2]$ by a term that decreases faster than $N^{-1}$, then the MSE of UIS would be asymptotically equivalent to that of IS.
-Intuitively, the bias cancellation term BC in \eqref{eq:usnis:errordecomp2} goes to zero for two reasons: first because $\tau$ goes to one as $N\to\infty$, and the bias cancellation term equals zero in the event $\{\tau = 1\}$.
-Secondly, each term $\Delta_t=\hat{F}(\mathbf{x}_t) - \hat{F}(\mathbf{y}_{t-1})$ goes to $0$ as $N\to\infty$, under the conditions of Proposition~\ref{prop:pimh}.
+The mean squared error (MSE) of IS, which is the term $\mathbb{E}[(\FN(\bfx_0) - \pi(f) )^2]$, is of order $N^{-1}$ under conditions stated in Theorem~\ref{thm: snis unbounded convergence}.
+If we can bound $ \mathbb{E}[\text{BC}^2]$ by a term that decreases faster than $N^{-1}$, then the MSE of Coupling-UIS would be asymptotically equivalent to that of IS.
+Intuitively, the bias cancellation term BC in \eqref{eq:usnis:errordecomp2} goes to zero for two reasons: first because $\tau$ goes to one as $N\to\infty$, since two independent draws of $\ZN(\bfx)$ are more likely to take similar values as $N$ increases.
+Furthermore, each term $\Delta_t=\FN(\bfx_t) - \FN(\bfy_{t-1})$ goes to $0$ as $N\to\infty$, as described in Proposition~\ref{prop:pimh}.
 We obtain the following result, proven in Appendix~\ref{appx:proof:dsnis:mseequiv}.